drsiyaoshao-sudo/drsiyaoshao-sudo/readme.md

 AWS collapsed infrastructure.
 Claude Code collapsed software.
 I am building the tool that collapses the hardware-software co-design loop.

+Development plan: as of 2026-04-12, we have Crucible-Lite AI engineering governance tool for hardware and software integration, we are developing:

+Crucible-connect: Telecomminucation hardware simulation and failure mode capturing

+Crucible-comfort: HVAC peformance analysis and optimization

+Crucible-silicon: ASIC and MEMS development governance

+Crucible-neural: automatic physics informed neural network generation and management

+Crucible-hybrid: local-cloud intelligence cooperation to ensure security in hardware development

 Background:

 PhD in Mechanical Engineering (U of Minnesota)